LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Wisdom/Act of Hubris.md

 ### Wisdom 4–7, Medium / Understanding (3 dice)

 Most experienced and stable mages fall into this range of [[Wisdom]].
 Sometimes, Acts of Hubris happen.
 But by and large, the mage acts with basic [[Wisdom]] most of the time.
-Allowing a Sleeper to witness obvious magic, thus risking greater Paradox, can cause degeneration.
+Allowing a Sleeper to witness obvious magic, thus risking greater [[Paradox]], can cause degeneration.
 Self-mutilating events such as soul stone creation risk degeneration.
-Not attempting to contain a severe Paradox risks degeneration as well.
+Not attempting to contain a severe [[Paradox]] risks degeneration as well.
 Forcing a sapient being (whether a Sleeper, spirit, or anything else) to act counter to its interests, altering its nature long-term, or binding it to a task all risk degeneration, as does deliberate and premeditated murder and violence that leaves its victim with long-term injury.

 ### Wisdom 1–3, Low / Falling (1 die)